-Sizing a swim spa pool might be one of the most challenging questions when purchasing a spa tub.
+Sizing a swimming pool might be among the most challenging questions when purchasing a spa tub.

 The model, aesthetic appeal and efficiency of its heater and filtration unit are a few aspects that contribute to the perfect swim spa pool for your home.
-But size is one of the more important criteria on the list.
+However, size is one of the more essential criteria on the list.

-As with most things in life, you’ll have to consider several things when looking into the spa size you need.
-These considerations include the usage, height, depth, number of people using the tub at a time, the space available in your yard and who the hot tub is for.
+As with most things, you’ll have to consider several things when considering the spa size you need.
+These considerations include the usage, height, depth, number of people using the tub at a time, how much space is available in your yard and who the swim spas are for.

-Let’s see how these factors play into the right size spa pool for your needs.
+Let’s see how these factors play into the right-sized spa pool for your needs.

 Things To Consider While Choosing The Right Spa Size